On Monday, July 1st, a security regression ( CVE-2024-6387was discovered in OpenSSH’s server (sshd), that was previously patched in 2006.

 2. OpenSSH versions from 8.5p1 up to, but not including, 9.8p1 due to the accidental removal of a critical component in a function.

-How to be protected against exploitation
+How protect your organization against exploitation

 Relevant personnel in the organization should map devices that are running an affected OpenSSH version and patch those devices.